Ultimate Guide To Selecting Proper LED Grow Light

 - Use a light big enough to cover the longest dimension:

-- For a slight rectangular grow light coverage thsi can be the least expensive option.
-Use reflective material such as mylar which is on most indoor gardening tents.
+- For a slight rectangular grow light coverage that can be the least expensive option.
+Use reflective material such as Mylar which is on most indoor gardening tents.
 Mylar helps the plants obtain the same amount of light.
 If your grow area longest side is more than 1.5x the length of the shortest side, you should use the 2nd or 3rd option.